Prelude0324/academic-_pages/_pages/about.md

 <h1 style="color: #082949;">About me</h1>

-I am a third-year master's student at [Dalian University of Technology, DUT](https://en.dlut.edu.cn/), specializing in Hydrology and Water Resources.
+I am a third-year master's student at [Dalian University of Technology (DUT)](https://en.dlut.edu.cn/), specializing in Hydrology and Water Resources.
 I also hold a Bachelor's degree in Water Conservancy and Hydropower Engineering from the same university.

 I feel privileged to be a part of the Institute of Hydropower and Hydroinformatics at DUT, where I have participated in innovative research projects focusing on hydropower and renewable energy operations.
 This experience has ignited my passion for studying sustainable water management and the water-energy nexus.